-The number of risk assessment requests a typical third-party or vendor receives is overwhelming.
-And it’s safe to say that you can expect that number to grow in the coming years.
+The number of risk assessment requests a typical third-party or vendor receives is overwhelming and studies have shown that number grows exponentially each year.
 That’s because companies are under increasing scrutiny by their board of directors to understand their risk profile across their entire ecosystem.
 In fact, in just one year, 15% more companies reported that their boards are more involved in enterprise risk management.

 So what does this mean for you as a third party?
 It means that you’ll be dealing with even more requests for new and updated assessments or risk losing business because you’re unable to scale and respond quickly to them.